Interoperability of the built environment information

 Juha-Pekka Maijala, Senior Engineer

-Ministry of the Environment, Department of the Built Environment, Local Environment and Housing Telephone:0295250173
+Ministry of the Environment, Department of the Built Environment, Housing and Cultural Environments Telephone:0295250173

 Anssi Hänninen, Senior Specialist

-Ministry of the Environment, Department of the Built Environment, Local Environment and Housing Telephone:0295250451
+Ministry of the Environment, Department of the Built Environment, Housing and Cultural Environments Telephone:0295250451